high-value-team/docker-workshop/scripts/README.md

 ```

 ![aws-provision-done](images/setup-golden-server-done.png)
-setup-golden-server-done: Once the scrip stops, it will print important environment variables are needed for the config files in the following steps
+setup-golden-server-done: Once the scrip stops, it will print important environment variables that are needed for the config files in the following steps

 ```
 # install rancher host on previously created EC2 instance